joagre/bespoke/README.md

 includes a *Forum*, end-to-end encrypted *Direct Messaging* and *File Sharing*.

-B3S not meant for the Internet—instead, it lives in your local area as a WiFi Access Point.
+B3S is not meant for the Internet—instead, it lives in your local area as a WiFi Access Point.

 The B3S client Web app will be wrapped into native Android app to make